iqbalabd/iqbalabd.github.io/content/pages/profile-en.md

 ## Work Experience

-### LaLoka Labs LLC
+### Kafkai Giken, Inc. and Mirakuru Europa OÜ
 **CEO/Founder** | *September 2018 - Present* | Tokyo, Japan & Tallinn, Estonia

-The "Crazy Labs".
-We build stuff which interests us and hope to save time, money and make our customers happier human beings.
 My role is mainly to share my vision of the future with the team, guide them when they're building stuff, make sure everyone else can do their jobs well and making our customers happy.
 The buck stops with me.

-- Building software products including [Kafkai](https://kafkai.com/) (AI SEO Contents & Competitor Insights Tool) and [GetOTP](https://otp.dev/) (One-Time Password API)
+- Building software products, mainly SaaS which you can find out more [here](https://kafkai.com/en/the-company/)
 - Leading technical architecture and business development for multiple SaaS products
 - Managing operations across Tokyo and Tallinn offices
-- Previously operated as Xoxzo Europa OÜ until July 2021, then established LaLoka Labs LLC in Tokyo in June 2021

 ### Python Asia Organization MTÜ
 **Founding Member & Board Chair** | *August 2024 - Present* | Tallinn, Estonia